🎮

 The controls are described with Separated Buttons Upper Placement, Single slidepad Lower placement, and 4 Buttons.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
 This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.

 Joyou G500 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is also what turns the buying advice from noise into something useful.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.